JS-Koning/aurora_borealis_clone/journal.md

 4. Summary
     - We chose to neglect relativity.
 The initial speeds are not within 1/10 the velocity of the speed of light, thus relativity can be neglected (might change in the future).
-    - Beta+ particles move as expected, starting with a low velocity, spiral forming is present.
+    - Beta+ particles move as expected, starting with a low- to high solar velocity (250km/s-2000km/s), which is a non-relativistic speed, spiral forming is present.
 These are shown in the figure below.

     ![](Images/proj3_fig1.png)

-    - Note the particles have a low starting velocity, not representing a physical solar ejection, however it does show the behaviour correctly.
     - The figure below shows a better 3D behaviour, with a different starting location.

     ![](Images/proj3_fig2.png)